“ON THE FAITH OF OUR LOVE?!”

 The first time I heard her say it, I was stricken by this young girl’s sincerity.
 I even asked her to repeat it because I had never heard anyone verbalize it quite that way.
 Instead of saying, “Do you promise?”, she was saying, “On the faith of our love…is what you’re saying true?!
 Do you mean it?!”

 It struck a chord with me that day, and I may not say it verbally, but often think it when I read God’s promises.
-You see, I believe that the promises in His Word are absolutely true.
+You see, I believe that the promises He makes in His Word are absolutely true.
 They were not just for Abraham, Moses, the disciples or the Jewish people–they were for me (and FOR YOU!)

 I love the Psalms, and recently I have noticed how many times the psalmist speaks of God’s faithful love: